lampepfl/cs206-2021-exam/README.md

 Each question is worth 10 points.
 If you do not manage to solve a particular question, you can skip to the next one.
 This way you will get some points for partially correct solutions, as indicated in the grader output (a grade of 9/10 gives you 9 points for that question).
 An entire question can never be assigned a negative number of points; the least amount of points is zero.

 You need to push your code to GitLab to receive a grade.
-If you forget to submit your solution before the deadline, you will recieve zero points for that question.
+If you forget to submit your solution before 17:15, you will recieve zero points for that question.